New York City St. Patrick's Day Parade: LGBT participation controversy

-In 1990, New York’s Irish Gay and Lesbian Organization (IGLO) submitted a request to participate in the following year's parade.
+In 1990, New York’s Irish Lesbian and Gay Organization (ILGO) submitted a request to participate in the following year's parade.
 The Ancient Order of Hibernians (AOH), responsible for organizing the parade, rejected the request, asserting there was insufficient space.
-Mayor David N. Dinkins successfully negotiated to allow for the inclusion of the IGLO, partly by agreeing to join the group in the parade himself.
+Mayor David N. Dinkins successfully negotiated to allow for the inclusion of the ILGO, partly by agreeing to join the group in the parade himself.
 During the parade, members of the crowd frequently booed, shouted homophobic slurs, and threw beer cans at Dinkins and the group.
-The organizers banned IGLO from joining the 1992 parade and Dinkins boycotted the parade in response, the first time a mayor had not attended the parade since 1923.
+The organizers banned ILGO from joining the 1992 parade and Dinkins boycotted the parade in response, the first time a mayor had not attended the parade since 1923.

-The New York City Human Rights Commission required the parade to include IGLO in the following year's parade, insisting the parade was public and secular, despite the protests of the AOH to the contrary.
+The New York City Human Rights Commission required the parade to include ILGO in the following year's parade, insisting the parade was public and secular, despite the protests of the AOH to the contrary.
 In 1993, New York City issued a parade permit to a competing group, the St. Patrick’s Day Parade Committee, with a more liberal organization.
 The AOH, and several other prominent Irish organizations threatened to boycott the parade, and shortly before the parade, Federal District Court Judge Kevin Duffy ruled that the Human Right's Commission's ruling had been unconstitutional.
-As a result, IGLO did not participate in the 1993 parade.
+As a result, ILGO did not participate in the 1993 parade.
 A similar case, Hurley v.
 Irish-American Gay, Lesbian, and Bisexual Group of Boston was brought to the US Supreme Court, which decided in 1995 that privately-organized could exclude groups even if the parade was public.

-IGLO and other groups continued to protest the parade and in 2000, an inclusive "St. Pat’s For All" parade was organized.
+ILGO and other groups continued to protest the parade and in 2000, an inclusive "St. Pat’s For All" parade was organized.
 New York politician Christine Quinn criticized the continued exclusion of LGBT groups from the Fifth Avenue parade and Irish President Mary McAleese's refusal to serve as Grand Marshall was "widely believed" to be related.
 Mayor Bill de Blasio boycotted the Fifth Avenue parade in 2014 on the same grounds, joining "St. Pat’s For All" instead.
 Guinness withdrew its sponsorship of the Fifth Avenue parade the same year, and NBC threatened to stop broadcasting the parade until a LGBT group was included.
 As a result, a group of gay NBC employees was granted permission to join the 2015 parade and Guinness resumed its sponsorship.
 In 2016, the Irish gay rights group "Lavender & Green Alliance" was invited to participate in the Fifth Avenue parade.